-Services include peer-run support groups, education classes, trainings, and advocacy opportunities for individuals and families affected by mental illness throughout the state.
-The Contractor will also continue providing an array of training sessions on best practices for suicide prevention and post intervention for individuals, family members, service providers, and the general public, including additional training sessions on crisis intervention, suicide intervention and peer leadership training.
+The Contractor will provide peer-run support groups, education classes, trainings, and advocacy opportunities for individuals and families affected by mental illness throughout the state.
+They will also provide an array of training sessions on best practices for suicide prevention and post intervention for individuals, family members, service providers, and the general public.
+Additional training sessions on crisis intervention, suicide intervention and peer leadership training will be provided.

-The Contractor participates on the New Hampshire Suicide Prevention Council as a member organization, and serves as the fiscal agent for \$100,000 of designated state general funds to support implementation of the goals of the Suicide Prevention Council's strategic plan and will continue providing information to the public through web-based media, and distribute electronic and printed materials, with approval from the Department, on topics that include family support and education programs and resources for survivors of a suicide loss.
+The Contractor will also provide information to the public through web-based media, and distribute electronic and printed materials, with approval from the Department, on topics that include family support and education programs and resources for survivors of a suicide loss.